 MAPS™ GPRS Gb supports ETH103 - Mobile Traffic simulation over Gb interface between BSC and SGSN.
 Currently, this module transmits the pre-canned HTTP file (*.txt) between BSC and SGSN nodes.
 It multiplexes both signaling and traffic over Gb interface.

 By mimicking real-world customer behavior in lab environments, our solutions allow mobile operators and equipment manufacturers to verify their wireless networks before deployment.
 In other words, one can setup a virtual real-time network simulating all the network elements using “MAPS 2G Wireless Lab Suite”.
 The test suite supports simulation of Gprs Gb, Gn Gp, and other interfaces in GPRS network required to simulate PS data traffic.

-GL also provides an independent GUI based GPRS protocol analyzer -TDM (optional application – XX155) and GPRS protocol analyser – IP (optional application – PKV103) for online capture and decode of the signaling in real-time and as well as offline.
+GL also provides an independent GUI based GPRS protocol analyzer -TDM (optional application – XX155) and GPRS protocol analyzer – IP (optional application – PKV103) for online capture and decode of the signaling in real-time and as well as offline.

 - Setup a virtual real-time network simulating 2G-GSM GPRS network elements using ‘MAPS™ 2G Wireless Lab Suite’

 - Simulates SGSN (Serving GPRS Support Node) and BSS (Base Station Subsystem) elements in GPRS Gb interface over IP.

 - Simulates Control plane Gb mode.